- About Us

-This year the Oregon Sea Grant Scholars Program is focused on broadening participation and diversity by restructuring our recruitment and review processes.
+The Oregon Sea Grant Scholars Program has focused on broadening participation and diversity by restructuring our recruitment and review processes to be more equitable.
 Our intent is to be more inclusive of applicants from various cultural, ethnic, and socioeconomic backgrounds with unique lived experiences, skills and interests; including applicants that may have had fewer opportunities in the marine and coastal field.
 In line with the initiative, applicants will have the opportunity to demonstrate how their experience with diverse stakeholder groups and communities might apply to this scholarship, and how they think this scholarship will advance their long-term career goals.

 The scholarship may be used for tuition, supplies, research, travel for field work, attendance at professional and academic meetings, or general living expenses.
 How funds are used is at the discretion of the recipient.